gauravch-code/Fuzzion-by-Gaurav/README.md

 ## **Understanding the Fuzzion Language**

 ### **Overview**
-Fuzzion allows users to simulate fuzzy logic gates, bind variables, and evaluate expressions within a defined scope.
+Fuzzion allows users to simulate fuzzy logic gates, bind variables, assign values, and evaluate expressions within a defined scope.
 Below are the primary components of the language.

 ### **1. Expressions**
-Expressions in Fuzzion can be **literals**, **variables**, or **logical gates**.
+Expressions in Fuzzion can be **literals**, **variables**, **assignments**, or **logical gates**.

 #### **1.1.
 Literals**
 A literal represents a fixed numerical value between `0.0` and `1.0`.